Upon graduation students will receive an Associate in Applied Science Degree in Surgical

 The student can expect to incur some fees/expenses while enrolled in the Surgical

 Technology program.
 These fees are approximate and subject to change.
-Listed below

-is the approximate tuition currently based on 63 credit hours:
+Approximate tuition currently based on 63 credit hours:

-Fees Per Credit Hour:
+Cost Per Credit Hour:

 Approximate Total Cost: Tuition and Miscellaneous fees